 Promethazine with Dextromethorphan Side Effects

-Note: This page contains side effects data for the generic drug dextromethorphan / promethazine.
-It is possible that some of the dosage forms included below may not apply to the brand name Promethazine with Dextromethorphan.
+Note: This document contains side effect information about dextromethorphan / promethazine.
+Some of the dosage forms listed on this page may not apply to the brand name Promethazine with Dextromethorphan.

 For the Consumer

 Applies to dextromethorphan / promethazine: oral solution, oral syrup